Carmela sees a shining beacon in Paris, while

 - We hear a dog barking in the early morning scene as AJ goes to work.
-Perhaps it is Esterhaz, the neighbor’s dog that barked in the wee hours of the morning back in “The Test Dream” (5.11).
+Perhaps it is Esterhaz, the neighbor’s dog that Tony and Carmela mentioned as it barked in the wee hours of the morning back in “The Test Dream” (5.11).

 - Chase has made two references to Cary Grant movies in as many episodes: Rosalie mentions Charade in this hour, and there was a visual reference to Hitchcock’s North by Northwest in the previous hour.
 And the next episode will have an easy-to-miss (but I think significant) reference to another Hitchcock film: Vertigo.